valancej/Anchore-Training-Guide/day_2/README.md

 ### Day 2

-The primary objective of the second training day is educate the customer on usage of Anchore.
+The primary objective of the second training day is educate the customer on proper usage of Anchore.
+At the end of day 2, the customer should have a working installation of Anchore configured correctly, and know how to properly operate it.

 - **10:00 - 10:30 AM (30 min 1) - Introductions**
     - Introduce topics for the day and address anything outstanding from the previous training session.